 - 1/2 red onion cut into quarters

 - juice from 1 fresh lime

-Add all ingredients to a blender or food processor and use the pulse setting on either until the ingredients are incorporated and broken down.
-If using a blender, it may be necessary to add a bit bit of liquid, which can come from the canned tomatoes or peppers.
+Add all ingredients to a blender or food processor and use the pulse setting on either until the ingredients come together to form a uniform salsa with no large chunks.